 - AWA delivered water from Lake Tableaud to meet urban demand in the City of Ione.
 From 1998 onward, these imports have been estimated from the total water treated at the wastewater treatment plant, as provided by AWA.
 Estimated deliveries in WY 2022 were 1,600 AF. - Treated wastewater originating outside the Basin is delivered by the Amador Regional Sanitation Authority (ARSA) to the Castle Oaks Water Reclamation Plant, which supplies tertiary treated wastewater for irrigation to the Castle Oaks Golf Course.
-Estimated deliveries in WY 2022 were 600 AF based on irrigation demand. - Surface water diversions from the Folsom South Canal (FSC) are delivered to the decommissioned Rancho Seco nuclear power facility, which is owned by SMUD, and is used for cooling the Cosumnes Power Plant and maintaining water levels in the Rancho Seco Lake (i.e., developed uses).
-SMUD reported 4,211 AF of diversions from the FSC during WY 2022; however, the CoSANA model underestimates these deliveries based on the water demand of agricultural land areas that surround Rancho Seco.
-Table AR-2 reports the model-calculated estimated deliveries in WY 2022 as only 100 AF.
-The CoSANA model needs refinement to accurately represent lake evaporation and plant cooling, which will be addressed as part of the 5-year GSP update.
+Estimated deliveries in WY 2022 were 600 AF based on irrigation demand. - Surface water diversions from the Folsom South Canal (FSC) are delivered to the decommissioned Rancho Seco nuclear power facility, which is owned by SMUD, and is used for cooling the Cosumnes Power Plant and maintaining water levels in the Rancho Seco Lake (i.e., "developed" uses).
+SMUD reported 4,200 AF of diversions from the FSC during WY 2022.